afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 Saying that is not an excuse.
 It is where a plan starts.
 When you push back, spell out the risk in plain language: more outages, harder fixes, more pages.
 Write the trade-off down.
 Ask to drop one roadmap item when the win is **less** to own. **Leaders** matter here: leave a little room to delete work, cheer when someone merges **less** code, and look at outcomes — not only how busy the team looked.
 If that never happens, judgement stays a lonely habit.
 The org trains everyone to ship fast, then asks why the pile of work never gets smaller.

-**So when you push back, you need words that are hard to hand-wave** — not slogans, but qualities of systems everyone can recognise.
-That is where a compact shared vocabulary helps.

 ## Three Pillars of Judgement
 Judgement about what to build, what to cut, and what to refactor is at the core of engineering.
 This idea isn’t new — it’s articulated clearly in Designing Data-Intensive Applications (Chapter 1), through three qualities of good systems: